rynobax/msgpack-explorer/README.md

 After you see the webpack compilation succeed (the `npm run webpack` step), open up `src/index.html` (**no server needed!**).
 Then modify whichever `.re` file in `src` and refresh the page to see the changes.

-**For more elaborate ReasonReact examples**, please see https://github.com/reasonml-community/reason-react-example

 ## Build for Production

 ```sh